A fresh look into variational analysis of $\mathcal C^2$-partly smooth functions: Strict Twice Epi-Differentiability of -Partly Smooth Functions

 \section{Strict Twice Epi-Differentiability of $\C^2$-Partly Smooth Functions}

 This section aims at establishing new second-order variational properties of $\C^2$-partly smooth functions as well as their applications in stability analysis of related variational systems.
-We begin with reviewing this notion and some of its well-known consequences established in \cite{Lew02, LeZ13}.
-Recall that a set $\M\subset \X$ is called a $\C^2$-smooth manifold of codimension $m\leq \dim \X$ around a point $\ox \in \X$ if $\ox \in \M$ and there is an open neighborhood $\O\subset \X$ of $\ox$ and a $\C^2$-smooth mapping $\Phi: \O \to \R^m$ such that
+We begin with reviewing this notion and some of its well-known consequences obtained in \cite{Lew02, LeZ13}.
+Let $\M\subset \X$ be a $\C^2$-smooth manifold of codimension $m\leq \dim \X$ around the point $\ox \in \M$.
+Equivalently, that means we can find an open neighborhood $\O\subset \X$ of $\ox$ and a $\C^2$-smooth mapping $\Phi: \O \to \R^m$ such that